JehhS/ecommerceHenry/README.md

-:computer: Project of the third month of the bootcamp soyHenry. :rocket:
+:computer: Project created at soyHenry bootcamp. :rocket:

 It was developed over 4 sprints with a duration of 4 weeks.